 If you're trying to get ahead with your app, you face stiff competition today.
 There are simply too many apps out there, and the number is only growing.
 As a result, many users tend to switch between apps and quickly move their attention from one app to the other.
 Today, there are around 8.93 million apps on the market, with app abandonment happening frequently.
 Specifically, 25% of users abandon an app after one use, with the number dropping after one use but spiking with 11 or more sessions.
 This abandonment rate makes it crucial to do what you can to retain users as much as possible.
 If you want to differentiate yourself and maximize user engagement and retention, one effective solution is to build an in-app community.
 When you grow an app community, you'll be able to grab and hold users' attention and prevent them from leaving.

-In this guide to in-app communities, we'll explore why you need them, how to get started with in-app communities, some of the challenges you might face along the way, and some best practices for building them.
+In this guide to in-app communities, we'll explore what is in-app communities, why you need them, how to get started with in-app communities, some of the challenges you might face along the way, and some best practices for building them.

 There are many benefits of developing in-app communities.
 Modern mobile users are seeking mobile experiences they can be a part of actively, particularly Generation Z, which is a generation that desires agency.
 The following are some reasons why you should build an in-app community.